I have had a lifelong passion for the game of tennis from my days as a competitive youth player to now following the world's top players.

 - Current active player

 Serena’s game has certainly withstood the test of time and competition.
 Her Grand Slam titles have come over an 18-year period starting in 1999, with her latest victory coming at the 2017 Australian Open.
-Out of competitive tennis for most of 2017 while pregnant, it will be interesting to see if Serena can return to the top of the tennis world in 2018.
-Certainly making it to the 2018 Wimbledon finals was a step in the right direction and everything points to Serena returning to the top of her game in short order.
+Out of competitive tennis for most of 2017 while pregnant, Serena has now reached 4 Grand Slam finals without securing that coveted 24th title.
+Making it to the 2018 and 2019 Wimbledon and US Open finals was certainly a step in the right direction and everything points to Serena remaining competitive despite turning 40 in 2021.

-I believe the case can now be made to elevate Serena to the greatest female tennis player of all-time.
-Her high level of play over a very long career combined with her 23-7 record in Grand Slam finals certainly makes the case convincing.
-No disrespect to Steffi Graf, but Serena now deserves the distinction as greatest of all-time.
+I believe the case can now be made to elevate Serena to the greatest female tennis player of all time.
+Her high level of play over a very long career combined with her 23-10 record in Grand Slam finals certainly makes the case convincing.
+No disrespect to Steffi, Martina, and Margaret, but Serena now deserves the distinction as greatest of all time.

 Questions & Answers